 ICT Choose a monument in your country.
-Collect information about it and complete the text below.
-Use the texts in Ex.
-1 as an example.
-Write in your notebook.
+Collect information about it and complete the text in your notebook.

-The ... is a monument in It has It also has built the monument in Today, the monument is ... , and ... people ... every year.
+The ... is a monument in It has It also has built the monument in Today, the monument is ..., and ... people ... every year.